vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 Velocity predicts when stories will be done.
 So why don't we estimate bugs and chores?
 Because if you do, you won't be able to rely on your velocity to predict when stories will be done anymore.

 Here's why: stories are planned, but bugs are an **unintended consequence of feature development** (and one that, as much as possible, we try to eliminate).
 A bug represents something that used to work, but now doesn't.
-You already got points for the work when it was a feature.
-You shouldn't get more points for breaking it and then fixing it again.
+The completion of the original story has already been accounted for in your team's velocity and forward progress.
+It would be inaccurate to get second "velocity boost" or to show additional forward progress from fixing what was accidentally broken, given that the bug can be though of as a step backwards in progress.
+If the team fixes the same bug 20 times then they did not make 20 steps of progress -- they're bogged down by that bug, and their velocity might slow to reflect the situation.

-Likewise, chores are a necessary aid to feature development, but typically aren't possible to plan up front—rather, they become apparent in reaction to the needs of the product as it evolves.
+Likewise, "chores" -- non-feature or bug-related tasks -- are a necessary aid to feature development, but typically aren't possible to plan up front—rather, they become apparent in reaction to the needs of the product as it evolves.
 If you start pointing bugs and chores, you'll artificially inflate your velocity.

 Imagine you've been pointing bugs and chores as they've cropped up and adding them into the backlog; also, imagine that process has led you to a current "velocity" of 20 points per week.
 Your backlog is now empty, and your product manager shows your team 10 new stories.
 You and the other engineers estimate those stories at 40 points.
 So you all say, "It will take us two weeks to complete these!"
 But you'll be wrong.
 Because you won't just work on those stories; as you develop those stories, you'll have to deal with bugs and chores that crop up.
 Since your velocity was artificially inflated, you weren't able to accurately predict how long the stories would truly take.

-Here's another way to think about it: bugs in tracker are reserved for something that used to work before, but now doesn't.
-Therefore, a bug is something the team already got points for when it was originally developed.
-It wouldn't be fair to point the bug and get points all over again—we'd be "rewarding" ourselves for breaking features that used to work!
-Instead, by not pointing bugs, we force our velocity to get dragged down by the bugs, since now we're spending time during the week fixing things we broke instead of delivering new value.

 Bugs and chores have to bring velocity down.
 That's why we don't point them.
 We want our velocity to tell us how long it will take to complete stories (i.e., user value).
 If you inflate it with bugs and chores, then you've lost your ability to predict how long it will actually take you to deliver new value.